-- The Association of Private Sector Colleges and Universities sees the Gainful Employment rule as unwarranted government oversight of the higher education industry, and a rule that is particularly focused on for-profit institutions.
+- Career Education Colleges and Universities (CECU) sees the Gainful Employment rule as unwarranted government oversight of the higher education industry, and a rule that is particularly focused on for-profit institutions.

 - The United States Student Association has asked for further consideration of the rule by the USDOE and all parties.
 This group is requesting a system of communication with students with alerts about the potential ramifications of loan default.